-As of June 30, 2018, SCJRF had 12 retirees and beneficiaries currently receiving benefits and no active members.
-No new members are allowed into SCJRF.
+As of June 30, 2019, SCJRF had seven retirees and beneficiaries currently receiving benefits and no active members.
+No new members are allowed in SCJRF.

 The normal retirement for SCJRF is age 68, with 19 years of creditable service, with a benefit of two-thirds the salary paid to superior court judges.
 A member may also retire at age 65, with a minimum of 10 years of creditable service, with a benefit of one-half the salary paid to superior court judges.
 Death, disability, and spousal benefits are also available.